Q118/reactory/README.md

 For this assignment, you'll create a employee directory with React.

-medicinal plants found in nature or herb stores to take for reasons in leui of western medicine
+medicinal plants found in nature or herb stores to take for reasons in leui of western medicine. some people may want to finsd alternatives for their ailments

 This assignment will require you to break up your application's UI into components, manage component state,